MrPowley/timed_power_state/README.md

 - Look for custom text in command output to send power signal (Sees "finished" in output -> shuts down)
 - Can abort at any time
 - Can be hid to tray (Right click > Show in tray)
+- Can recognise and exact image on screen